Skip to content

 The “Hotel” Part

 The Cranford Hotel was actually a hotel on the 2nd and 3rd floors until the 1970s.
-Many of the people staying there were long-term borders, some living at the Hotel for years.
-Hotel residents might have been working in the area and essentially just needed a place to sleep before they moved onto another job someplace else.
-They kept cards on each of the guests bundled together with a rubber band, with a note saying they were in arrears.
+Many of the people staying there were long-term residents, some living at the Hotel for years.
+Hotel residents might have been working in the area and just needed a place to sleep before moving on to another job.
+They kept cards on each guest bundled with a rubber band, with a note saying they were in arrears.
 Somebody owes the Hotel $150 for ten weeks of boarding!

-Both the second and third floors have about five rooms apiece, plus a shared bathroom holding a toilet, sink and shower stall.
+The second and third floors each have about five rooms, plus a shared bathroom holding a toilet, sink, and shower stall.
 The building hasn’t taken in overnight guests since the early 1970s.
-When the pandemic hit in 2019, the hotel renovations began and now the upper floors are fully transformed as functioning office space.
+When the pandemic hit in 2019, the hotel renovations began, and now the upper floors are fully transformed into functioning office space.

 The Cellar Bar is my favorite bar in the area.
-Still the same as it was 50 years ago.
+It is still the same as it was 50 years ago.

 The cozy cellar gathering area with the famed fireplace.